 Our greater goal is to bring Bright Apple to schools across the United States.
 Will you consider being part of the Bright Apple solution to childhood hunger?

-Bright Apple currently serves daily snacks to nearly 1200 students in Maury County.
+Bright Apple currently serves daily snacks to more than 1500 students in Maury County.

 From our Bright Apple Schools: